PrincetonACM/princetonacm.github.io/announcements/index.markdown

 The <a href="https://forms.gle/RpBLyi5Xfa4ZpMNcA" target="_blank">gear request form</a> is now live.
 T-shirts are $6 with a subsidy and $12 without; hoodies are $15 with a subsidy and $25 without. **We can only subsidize a limited amount, so order ASAP to maximize your chance at claiming subsidized gear!** More info and rules about who gets priority for a subsidy are in the Google Form.

+**Update (September 7, 12:00 PM):** The gear order period has ended.
+We might have extras left over though, so let us know if you're still interested!

 ---

 <a name = "coffee-1"></a>